 (Princess Monica 29th of Corriemuckloch, one of our favourite cows, with me, Hilary)

-I started painting very seriously about four years ago, and have been delighted with the response - with art work going to buyers throughout the UK, Europe and beyond.
+I started painting very seriously a few years ago, and have been delighted with the response - with art work going to buyers throughout the UK, Europe and beyond.

 There are many enthusiastic Highland Cattle breeders in Germany, where I have exhibited and sold artwork on several occasions.
-Here on the left are two rather pleased youngsters with one of my "Bad Hair Day" originals, which their father has just bought at a "Dutch" auction with the proceeds of £1,000 being donated to charity.
+Here on the left are two rather pleased youngsters with one of my "Bad Hair Day" originals, which their father bought at auction in Germany with the proceeds of £1,000 being donated to charity.
 Very pleasing!

 Exhibiting at the splendid location of Strathallan Castle, photo by Malcolm Marshall.